AdamTest24/BP1_Assignment_Template/ReadMe.md

 Time:          **14-15:00 BST**

-Note: A recording of [this webinar](https://www.youtube.com/playlist?list=PLTRx90_S7dFtdlgkeP_Z795m1R1a3l6OR) **UPDATE WITH CORRECT LINK** (Basic Python 1 - Variables, Types, Operations and Conditional Statements) will be made available here, shortly after it has been streamed.
+Note: A recording of [Live Lecture](https://www.youtube.com/playlist?list=PLTRx90_S7dFtdlgkeP_Z795m1R1a3l6OR) **UPDATE WITH CORRECT LINK** (Basic Python 1 - Variables, Types, Operations and Conditional Statements) will be made available here, shortly after it has been streamed.
 It will also be posted on the [GitHub Classroom Discussions forum](https://github.com/orgs/L2D-October2023/discussions).**UPDATE WITH CORRECT LINK**

 ## Forum:
 - Access to our [Forum for questions and discussions is linked](https://github.com/orgs/L2D-October2023/discussions), **UPDATE WITH CORRECT LINK** and we encourage you to make use of this to post questions, initiate discussions and interact with others taking the course, and the L2D team.